- Written by CPU CPU

 For those pressed for time, the condensed version of these community standards are:

-Show and share the intelligence, wisdom and humour we know you possess.
+Show and share the intelligence, wisdom and humor we know you possess.
 Don't be unpleasant!

-Take some responsibility for the quality of the community in which you're apart of.
+Take some responsibility for the quality of the community in which you're a part of.
 Help make it better and it can only get better.
-Above all have fun!

 You are reminded that by registering on truth-zone.net you have also agreed to our terms and conditions.
 These guidelines may change, so please bookmark this page and check back from time to time.